Abhaypru/SpiralMap/paper/paper.md

 | `Gaia_2022`  | Map based on OB stars [@gaiacollab22].  |
 | `Drimmel_Ceph_2024`  | Model based on Cepheid variables  [@Drimmel:2024].  |

-A few example plots that can be generated using the package are included below, for a full demonstration please take a look at the accompanying [`Jupyter` notebook](https://github.com/Abhaypru/SpiralMap/blob/main/demo_spiralmap.ipynb) hosted on `GitHub`.
+A few example plots that can be generated using the package are included below.
+For more details, we point to the following links:
+a) Documentation: [`readthedocs](https://spiralmap.readthedocs.io/en/latest/), b) Demonstration: [Jupyter notebook](https://github.com/Abhaypru/SpiralMap/blob/main/demo_spiralmap.ipynb), and c) [Github repository](https://github.com/Abhaypru/SpiralMap).

 ![Cartesian projection of the `Drimmel_Ceph_2024` model shown for a particular arm (`Sag-Car`).
 We show this arm in HC (a), HC with a polar grid in the background (b), and in GC frame with a polar grid in the background (c).\label{single_arm_single_model}](figures/single_arm_single_model.png)